Kolkata district: Geography

 Kolkata district is bounded by the North 24 Parganas district on the north and on the east, South 24 Parganas district on the south and Howrah district, across the Hooghly, on the west.

 In terms of area, it is the smallest amongst all the districts of West Bengal but has the highest density of population.
-It is the only district in the state with cent percent urban population.
+It is the only district in the state with cent per cent urban population.
 It has the lowest Scheduled Caste (5.38%) and Scheduled Tribe (0.24%) population in the state.
 Kolkata district is the only district in the state with a negative growth rate (−1.7%) for the 2001–2011 decade.
 Kolkata district has the second highest literacy rate (86.3%) in the state.

 Kolkata metropolitan area, extending over an area of 1851.41 km^{2}, is one of the six metropolitan areas in India.
 It includes the entire Kolkata Municipal Corporation area.

 The Kolkata district collector is responsible for several citizen centric services which are neither being provided by the KMC nor Kolkata Police.